NathyNic/Bellabeat-Case-Study-Google-Data-Analytics/README.md

 **Author:** Nathaly Pichilingue

+This repository includes a Colab notebook, that you can found [here](https://colab.research.google.com/drive/1pfJdlV68Li0UDRyh-0MqjGFlp0-EVAX_?usp=sharing)

 This repository covers the resolution of the Bellabeat Case Study on the Google Data Analytics Capstone Project.

 We follow the six data analytics steps.